thiago-negri/wp-api-cli/README.md

 ### Delete a Media

 (!)
 This is not working.
-Server is returning 501.
 See "[WP-API/WP-API: Can't delete Media](https://github.com/WP-API/WP-API/issues/1493)".

 ```bash
 wp-api-cli -s https://example.com \